gvwilson/fiction/voyage/index.md

 duke that Uws's preparations were not directed at him.
-We have no record of how the duke reacted to this unlooked-for reassurance, though the presence of several regiments of Praczny archers in the Uwsian army during the subsequent war<span class="sidenote">The fact that these troops were under Uwsian command was later cited by Sarkoszy chroniclers as proof that Praczedt had at the time been a province, or at least a protectorate, of Uws.
+We have no record of how the duke reacted to this unlooked-for reassurance, though the presence of several regiments of Praczny archers in the Uwsian army during the subsequent war<span class="note">The fact that these troops were under Uwsian command was later cited by Sarkoszy chroniclers as proof that Praczedt had at the time been a province, or at least a protectorate, of Uws.
 It is much more likely, however, that Uws simply hired them, as he and his mercenary band had often been hired in the days